Don't hoard your engineering players, let them out in the field

 Strategies for Overcoming Inertia:

-1. Start small: Pilot programs showcasing the benefits of consistent utilization in specific teams can build momentum and overcome resistance.
+1. Start small: Pilot programs showcasing the benefits of consistent deployment in specific teams can build momentum and overcome resistance.

 2. Transparency and communication: Engaging stakeholders in open dialogue about the challenges of hoarding and the potential benefits of change allows for understanding and buy-in.

-3. Data-driven approach: Quantifying the negative impacts of hoarding and the potential gains from change, using metrics like employee satisfaction, innovation rates, or product development cycle times, can build a compelling case for action.
+3. Data-driven approach: Quantifying the negative impacts of hoarding and the potential gains from change.
+Use metrics like employee satisfaction, innovation rates, or product development cycle times

 4. Incentives and recognition: Recognizing and rewarding individuals who champion the shift towards consistent utilization can encourage broader adoption.

-The choice is not between utilizing or hoarding top performers; it’s about letting them reaach their true potential or letting the potential remain locked away.
+The choice is not between utilizing or hoarding top performers; it’s about letting them reach their true potential or letting the potential remain locked away.

 Sirish